Creator: Dashiell Hammett

 - Stealth Parody: Hammett wrote the novella Nightmare Town in response to the two-fisted non-stop violence that he saw pervading the genre of detective fiction.
 It opens with a woman almost being run over and ends with an entire city exploding in flames.
 He may have failed because, while it is no where near the quality of his usual work, Nightmare Town is gorgeously written and certainly a cut above the works he was lampooning.

 - Survival Mantra: In The Glass Key, Ned Beaumont has, "I can take whatever I've got to take."

 - Town with a Dark Secret: "Nightmare Town" seems like a weird town where people act strange, there seem to be more houses than people, and the guy running the town is openly threatened by his son.
 The secret is that it's run by, and for, murderers and thieves, and the protagonist happens to get there a few days before the place is burned down for the insurance money.
 It's one of the few examples where the secret isn't supernatural, and yet still manages to be just as nightmarish.
 Only a handful of people don't know the secret.

-- Twilight of the Old West / New Old West: "The Man Who Killed Dan Odams" is a Hammett short story that carries the conventions of The Western into the Twentieth Century.
-"Nightmare Town" and "Red Harvest" both have Western aspects, and Red Harvest would form the basis for a chain of film adaptations: Yojimbo, A Fistful of Dollars, and Last Man Standing.
+- Twilight of the Old West/New Old West: "The Man Who Killed Dan Odams" is a Hammett short story that carries the conventions of The Western into the Twentieth Century.
+"Nightmare Town" and "Red Harvest" both have Western aspects, and the latter inspired the outright Western film A Fistful of Dollars.